 Mekong Express is one of the most long-running and popular bus services in Cambodia, and they have routes all over the country.
-In this post, I’ll review the new Mekong Express buses on their Phnom Penh to Siem Reap route, and give a full rundown of what you can expect.
+In this post, I’ll review the newish Mekong Express buses on their Phnom Penh to Siem Reap route, and give a full rundown of what you can expect in 2020.

 Mekong Express bus review in a nutshell